YangXiaozhou/yangxiaozhou.github.io/_posts/2019-10-02-linear-discriminant-analysis.md

 </details>

-#### Inherent dimension reduction
+#### Dimension reduction is inherent in LDA
 In the above wine example, a 13-dimensional problem is visualized in a 2d space.
 Why is this possible?
 This is possible because there's an inherent dimension reduction in LDA.
-We have observed from the previous section that LDA makes distance comparison in the space spanned by different class centroids.
+We have observed from the previous section that LDA makes distance comparison in the space spanned by different class means.
 Two distinct points lie on a 1d line; three distinct points lie on a 2d plane.
-Similarly, $K$ class centroids lie on a hyperplane with dimension at most $(K-1)$.
-In particular, the subspace spanned by the centroids is
+Similarly, $K$ class means lie on a hyperplane with dimension at most $(K-1)$.
+In particular, the subspace spanned by the means is

 $$
 H_{K-1}=\mu_{1} \oplus \operatorname{span}\left\{\mu_{i}-\mu_{1}, 2 \leq i \leq K\right\} \,.
 $$

-When making distance comparisons, distances orthogonal to this subspace would add no information since they contribute equally for each class.
+When making distance comparison in this space, distances orthogonal to this subspace would add no information since they contribute equally for each class.
 Hence, by restricting distance comparisons to this subspace only would not lose any information useful for LDA classification.
 That means, we can safely transform our task from a $p$-dimensional problem to a $(K-1)$-dimensional problem by an orthogonal projection of the data onto this subspace.
 When $p \gg K$, this is a considerable drop in the number of dimensions.
-What if we want to reduce the dimension further from $p$ to $L$ where $K \gg L$?
-We can construct an $L$-dimensional subspace, $H_L$, from $H_{K-1}$, and this subspace is optimal, in some sense, to LDA classification.
+What if we want to reduce the dimension further from $p$ to $L$ where $K \gg L$, e.g. two dimensional with $L = 2$?
+We can construct an $L$-dimensional subspace, $H_L$, from $H_{K-1}$, and this subspace is optimal, in some sense, for LDA classification.

-#### Optimal subspace and computation
+#### What would be the optimal subspace?
-Fisher proposes that the subspace $H_L$ is optimal when the class centroids of sphered data have maximum separation in this subspace in terms of variance.
-Following this definition, optimal subspace coordinates are simply found by doing PCA on sphered class centroids.
+Fisher proposes that the subspace $H_L$ is optimal when the class means of sphered data have maximum separation in this subspace in terms of variance.
+Following this definition, optimal subspace coordinates are simply found by doing PCA on sphered class means, since PCA finds the direction of maximal variance.
 The computation steps are summarized below:
-1. Find class centroid matrix, $\mathbf{M}_{(K\times p)}$, and pooled var-cov, $$\mathbf{W}_{(p\times p)}$$, where
+1. Find class mean matrix, $\mathbf{M}_{(K\times p)}$, and pooled var-cov, $$\mathbf{W}_{(p\times p)}$$, where

     $$
     \begin{align}